Skip to content

 CONTAINER_CLI=podman ./install.sh

-If this does not work please follow this guide.
+If this does not work, read this guide.

-Alternatively, you can drive the stack directly with the native podman compose subcommand:
+You can also control the stack directly with the native podman compose subcommand:

 Terminal window